CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 # Introduction

 In certain public key infrastructures, it is common to issue multiple certificates to a single subject.
-In particular, as part of an algorithm migration, multiple certificates may be issued to a single subject which convey different public keys of different types or are signed with different signature algorithms.
+In particular, as part of an algorithm migration, multiple certificates may be issued to a single subject which convey public keys of different types or are signed with different signature algorithms.
 In cases where relying party systems cannot be immediately updated to support new algorithms, it is useful to issue certificates to subjects that convey public keys whose algorithm is being phased out to maintain interoperability.
 However, multiple certificates adds complexity to certificate management and exposes limitations in applications and protocols that support a single certificate chain.
 For this reason, it is useful to efficiently convey information concerning the elements of two certificates that are related within a single certificate.
 This information can then be used to construct the related certificate as needed by relying parties.

 This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct a Related Certificate.
-Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request two Related Certificates using a single PKCS #10 Certification Signing Request.
+Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request Related Certificates using a single PKCS #10 Certification Signing Request.

------------- Put below somwehere?----------------
-For transactions, Delta Certificates are constructed either on the server or the client depending on the application.
-The server chooses to construct and send a certificates based on what the client can process.
-Similarly, the client constructs and sends a certificate based on what the server can process.
-This assures backwards compatibility as the certificate sent to the Relying Party (server or client) is chosen based on what it could process.
-The negotiation on which certificate to use is out-of-scope of this document and is deferred to each protocol and software.
-In these cases, only the Subscriber is required to process the DCD extension and send the certificate the Relying Party can process.

-For validating digital signatures on objects, the Relying Party may or may not understand the DCD extension in the Base Certificate.
-When the Relying Party does not understand the DCD extension, the Relying Party only uses the Base Certificate to validate.
-If the Relying Party is capable of processing the DCD extension, there is an option to construct a Delta Certificate to be used for a certification path validation.

-For digitally signing objects, the Subscriber signs the object with the Base Certificate and if it understands the DCD extension, the Subscriber constructs the Delta Certificate and choose to sign with both certificates or the one that it prefers.
-This behavior is deferred to the software in use.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-## Terminology
+## Definitions

-For conciseness, this document defines several terms used throughout.
+For conciseness, this document defines several terms that are frequently used throughout.

-Base Certificate: A X.509 v3 certificate which contains a Delta Certificate Descriptor extension.
+Base Certificate: A X.509 v3 certificate which contains a delta certificate descriptor extension.

-DCD: An acronym meaning "Delta Certificate Descriptor", which is a reference to the X.509 v3 certificate extension defined in this document.
+DCD: An acronym meaning "Delta Certificate descriptor", which is a reference to the X.509 v3 certificate extension defined in this document.

 Delta Certificate: A X.509 v3 certificate which can be reconstructed by incorporating the fields and extensions contained in a Base Certificate.

-Related Certificate: A combination of a Base Certificate and a Delta Certificate.
+Related Certificates: A Base Certificate and Delta Certificate pair.

+# Relationship between Base Certificates and Delta Certificates

+In some public key infrastructures, it may be common to issue multiple certificates to the same subject.
+These certificates generally contain the same (or substantially similar) identity information and generally have identical validity periods.
+The differences in certificate content generally stem from the certification of different keys, where the named subject may have multiple keys of different algorithms certified by separate certificates.
+The use of different keys allows for the subject to use the key that is most appropriate for a given operation and intended recipient.
+For example, as part of on an ongoing algorithm migration, it is useful to use stronger algorithms when both of the systems utilized by the subscriber/sender and recipient have been upgraded.
+However, in the case where systems have not yet been updated, the use of a legacy key algorithm may be required.
+Additionally, multiple certificates may be issued to the same subject that certify keys for different purposes, such as one key for signing and another key for encryption.

+The management of such related certificates may be complex, and there may be limitations in protocols regarding the handling of multiple certificate chains.
+To account for these concerns, this document proposes a method to efficiently encode the differences between two related certificates with sufficient information such that a relying party can derive the complete related certificate from another.
+For the purposes of this document, the "Base Certificate" contains its own fields and extensions and additionally includes an extension that conveys all differences contained within the related certificate.
+The certificate whose elements which differ from the Base Certificate and are captured in the Delta Certificate descriptor extension of the Base Certificate is known as the "Delta Certificate".

+Delta Certificates are reconstructed from the Base Certificate either on the sender's side or the recipient's side depending on the protocol and application(s) in use.
+The sender may elect to send the Base Certificate or the Delta Certificate based on information that it has about what the recipient can process.
+Similarly, the client may send either the Base Certificate or the Delta Certificate based on what the server can process.
+This assures backwards compatibility as the certificate sent to the peer (server or client) is chosen based on what it can process.
+The negotiation on which certificate to use is out-of-scope of this document and is deferred to each protocol and application.

+In the absence of information concerning the capabilities of the peer, it is unknown whether it understands the DCD extension in the Base Certificate.
+When the recipient does not understand the DCD extension, it only processes the information within the Base Certificate and ignores the information found in a non-critical DCD extension.
+If the recipient receives a Base Certificate and is capable of processing the DCD extension, then it may reconstruct the Delta Certificate to be used for processing.

+In a protocol, the sender may perform a cryptographic operation with the key conveyed within the Base Certificate.
+If it understands the DCD extension, then it may reconstruct the Delta Certificate and choose to perform the same operation with the key conveyed within the DCD extension.
+This behavior is deferred to the software in use.

-# Delta certificate descriptor extension content and semantics
+# Delta certificate descriptor extension

-The delta certificate descriptor ("DCD") extension is used to reconstruct the Delta Certificate by incorporating both the fields and extensions present in the Base Certificate as well as the information contained within the extension itself.
+The Delta Certificate descriptor ("DCD") extension is used to reconstruct the Delta Certificate by incorporating both the fields and extensions present in the Base Certificate as well as the information contained within the extension itself.

-The subject and issuer distinguished names of the Base Certificate and the Delta Certificate MUST be identical.
+Certification authorities SHOULD NOT mark this extension as critical so that applications that do not understand the extension will still be able to process the Base Certificate.

+## Delta certificate descriptor content {#dcd-extension-content}

-The extension is identified with the following object identifier:
+The DCD extension is identified with the following object identifier:

 ```
 id-ce-delta-certificate-descriptor ::= OBJECT IDENTIFIER {